- £415 per week

 The Cottage: is full of character, mostly single storey with a few steps inside.
 Eira, the owner who lives next door, is on hand to help you make your holiday run a smoothly as possible.
 The cottage is dog friendly and an insulated kennel is available on request (the owner breeds cocker spaniels.)
 Central heating and plenty of parking.
 An open crog loft, with steep stairs leading up, provides an extra bedroom with a single bed.

 The Living Room: this open-plan living/dining room and kitchen has been renovated with charm, using local reclaimed materials.
-There is a feature fireplace with a woodburning stove (initial logs supplied) and Freeview TV/DVD/CD and WiFi.
-There is a dining area with table and chairs.
+There is a feature fireplace with a woodburning stove (initial logs supplied) and Freeview TV/DVD/CD and WiFi (Super Fast Fibre Broadband) There is a dining area with table and chairs.
+4 x USB charging points in this room.

 The Kitchen: the well-equipped, handmade kitchen has a dishwasher, fridge, freezer, electric cooker and microwave.
 Guests also have access to a shared washing machine and tumble dryer in a utility room.
 The kitchen is well set up for home cooking with plenty of pans and cooking equipment.